 The model is partly based on two assumptions: (a) that publication of results from larger studies (with a narrow distribution) is easier to achieve than results from smaller studies, and (b) that results with a large effect favouring the assessed intervention are easier to get published than results that are either not significant or do not favour the intervention [2,14].
 Publication difficulties could lead to small, non-positive results never being published, to publication taking longer, or to publication occurring in journals that are not indexed in reference databases (and consequently are difficult to find).
 Awareness of such difficulties can also lead to selective reporting in a particular study, that is, that the authors report only the statistically significant results that favour the intervention and refrain from reporting other results.
-Reporting bias differs from publication bias; it refers to tendentious reporting within a study, ie a tendency to report only results that favour the intervention.
-If reporting bias is more common in small studies than in large, it would be similar to publication bias.
+Reporting bias differs from publication bias; it refers to tendentious reporting bias is more common in small studies than in large, it would be similar to publication bias.
 Financial interests can also underlie this type of selective reporting if those who assess the intervention might benefit from the assessment finding that the intervention is effective.